 - Jamaica payroll outsourcing: Finally, you can choose Jamaica payroll outsourcing with Globalization Partners.
 As a global PEO, we can handle all aspects of your expansion and compliance.

-Requirements to Set up a Jamaica Payroll
+How to Set Up a Payroll in Jamaica

 Companies expanding to Jamaica need to have a registered subsidiary before they can choose a Jamaica payroll option.
 This requirement can take a significant amount of time, and it will delay your activities in the country, such as hiring employees, paying them, and providing benefits.